 Looking for a wish-fulfillment story but Shazam’s just not cutting it anymore?
 Did you always feel a little sorry for the Tyrannosaurus Rex only having short, little arms?
 Do you love science, even the crackpot variety?
 Would you like a comic that you can enjoy with your kid/younger sibling?
 Then read on as Major Spoilers answers all your questions and reviews Super Dinosaur.

 DC’s round of #0 issues is supposed to provide a jumping on point for new readers and give some background and insight into the characters for existing readers.
 I decided to take that challenge head on and read a comic that I’ve never read to see if this issue will teach me what I need to know about the character and convince me to pick up the ongoing story.
 Imagine my chagrin when I learned that Captain Atom had already been cancelled and the zero issue was the final issue.
-Still, there’s always the question of whether it’s a good read, and I can tell you that after the jump.
+Still, there’s always the question of whether it’s a good

 The problem with a great comic artist like Atomic Robo co-creator Scott Wegener is that as a mere human, he cannot keep up with the avalanche of stories that tumble like a tsunami from writer Brian Clevinger’s pen.
 Rather than clone Wegener again (allegedly), the solution was to enlist other artist and create a spin-off comic to feature the shorter stories about Robo and his universe.
 But with increased production, can the same level of quality be maintained with so many cooks in the kitchen?
 Let’s find out, shall we?